AbdulRafay365/CRM-ERP-Data-Warehouse-Architecture-with-PostgreSQL-PG-Admin-4/README.md

-# CRM & ERP Data Warehouse Architecture with PostgreSQL & PG Admin 4
+# CRM & ERP Data Warehouse Architecture with PostgreSQL & PG Admin 4 (WORK IN PROGRESS)

 This repository highlights a complete end-to-end implementation of a modern analytics solution using PostgreSQL — from raw data ingestion to refined insights in Tableau, all built through a structured, layered Medallion-Style architecture.